Exclusive: Apple's enterprise assault gets into higher gear

 Experts say the company hopes to offset a gradual deceleration in growth - highlighted by iPad sales that have declined three straight quarters - by expanding its footprint in the workplace.

-Three months after unveiling a partnership with IBM (IBM.N) to develop apps for corporate clients and sell them on devices, the iPhone maker’s plans to challenge sector leaders Hewlett-Packard (HPQ.N), Dell Inc[DI.UL] , Oracle (ORCL.N) and SAP (SAPG.DE) are starting to take shape.
+Three months after unveiling a partnership with IBM to develop apps for corporate clients and sell them on devices, the iPhone maker’s plans to challenge sector leaders Hewlett-Packard, Dell Inc, Oracle and SAP are starting to take shape.

 Details remain scant, but some industry experts say that the tie-up with Big Blue gives Apple an opportunity to begin to challenge Hewlett Packard's and Dell's dominance of office IT, and Oracle and SAP's command of work applications.
-Depending on its progress, it may hamper Microsoft (MSFT.O), Samsung's or Google's (GOOGL.O) own efforts in the nascent market for mobile work applications.
+Depending on its progress, it may hamper Microsoft, Samsung's or Google's own efforts in the nascent market for mobile work applications.

 Apps developers and other sources familiar with Apple’s plans who could not speak publicly provided additional details on how the iPhone maker is working behind the scenes.